khussell/liri-node-app/README.md

 *movies
 *songs

-Example of user inputs into command line:
+**Example of user inputs into command line:**

 *node liri.js concert-this Muse

-*This will print upcoming Muse concert names, locations, and dates*
+*-This will print upcoming Muse concert names, locations, and dates*

 *node liri.js movie-this Avatar

-*This will print the movie's name, production year, actors, language, and other various data*
+*-This will print the movie's name, production year, actors, language, and other various data*

-*node liri.js spotify-this-song All the small things *This will print the song's name, artists, album, and a preview link*
+*node liri.js spotify-this-song All the small things

+*-This will print the song's name, artists, album, and a preview link*

 *node liri.js do-what-it-says

-*This will use information from a text file and give user a result*
+*-This will use information from a text file and give user a result*